New SARS-like virus found, man critically ill in UK

 "SARS was very quick off the mark infecting hospital staff," he said in an emailed comment.
 "And this new virus does not to me appear to be in the same ‘big bang' group."

-The WHO said it was in touch with health authorities in Britain, Qatar, Saudi Arabia and the Stockholm-based European Centre for Disease Prevention and Control ECDC.L
+The WHO said it was in touch with health authorities in Britain, Qatar, Saudi Arabia and the Stockholm-based European Centre for Disease Prevention and Control (ECDC)

 "We're asking for information from whoever might have seen such cases, but as of the moment we haven't had any more notifications of cases," said Hartl.